 FQ Antibiotics and Peripheral Neuropathy

 Patients who have developed symptoms of nerve damage or were diagnosed with peripheral neuropathy after taking Levaquin or other FQ antibiotic medications may be eligible to file a lawsuit.
-The first step in filing a lawsuit is to talk with a lawyer with the knowledge and years of experience to handle pharmaceutical liability cases involving FQ antibiotics from start to finish.
+The first step in filing a lawsuit is to talk with a lawyer.

 For more information about filing a lawsuit involving peripheral neuropathy caused by FQ antibiotics, contact the lawyers at Heygood, Orr & Pearson to receive a free legal consultation.
 You can reach us by calling toll-free at 1-877-446-9001, or by following the link to our free case evaluation form and answering a few simple questions about your situation.